gvwilson/thirdbit/src/fiction/bear/index.md

 With a smooth, practiced motion she took off her sash and passed it to Jigme, who slipped it over his head and bowed to her.

-"And I trust you will enjoy your stay in Apple Bridge, *Consul*," Thokmay said to his other guest in a voice as cold as a mountain lake.
+"And I trust you will enjoy your stay in Ghorahj, *Consul*," Thokmay said to his other guest in a voice as cold as a mountain lake.

 Consult Jigme inclined his head.